 In January 2011, I tutored a pupil who was studying the SQA 'Intermediate 2 Computing' course at school.
 I would meet him twice a week and prepared loads of materials that he could revise from.
 In the end, he received an A grade.

 I took up the job of tutoring an individual again in September 2011, this time in SQA 'Higher Computing' which saw me meeting the pupil once a week to go through topics they were struggling with.
 I also prepared loads of helpful materials.
 In the end, the pupil passed the course with a C.

 As my summer job whilst I was at school I worked as a kitchen assistant at Bissets Hotel in Gullane.

 This job was an important step for me in becoming confident with individual clients as well as working within a team.

-I noticed our local library was offering a Code Club for kids under the age of 16 and since I wanted to be a teacher and programming, I saw this as a golden opportunity.
-I volunteered on a Saturday morning from 10am till about 11.30am.
+I noticed our local library was offering a Code Club for kids under the age of 16 and since I wanted to be a teacher and loved programming, I saw this as a golden opportunity.
+I volunteered on a Saturday morning from 10 am to about 11.30 am.

-STEM Net is a system in which schools and other institutes request help from the ambassadors.
-As a STEM Ambassador I saw a request at Knox Academy, Haddington, (not far from where I live) and emailed to see how I could help.
+STEM Net is a system in which schools and other institutes request help from ambassadors.
+As a STEM Ambassador, I saw a request at Knox Academy, Haddington, (not far from where I lived, and also where I wanted to work someday) and emailed to see how I could help.
 As it happens, I just missed the post.
-However, the teacher there asked if I would still like to help and I accepted.
+However, Mr Blair asked if I would still like to help and I accepted.

 My role here was as a classroom assistant in the Computing department.
 I assisted in all levels from S1 to S6 ranging from basic ICT to Advanced Higher Computer Science.
 Both teachers said that having me there was really useful and that I was incredibly helpful.